mizutanilab/MCTrace/README.md

 </ul>

 ## Release notes
-The binary folder contains a MCTrace executable 'kozo---.exe'.
-Further updates will be released since this program is still under development.
+The MCTrace executable 'kozo---.exe' is available from the Releases pane on the right.
 This page was previously posted in our lab site and moved from there in 2016.

 <UL>
   <li>Build Dec-25-2020.
 Functions including those for the analysis of vessel strucrures were implemented.</li>